jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_500_exercises.md

 ---

+## Installing Python Modules

+Follow along with [this static notebook](python_modules.html) to learn how to install non-standard python packages.

+---

 ## Interacting with your Data
 Python has several libraries for building Graphical User Interfaces, including [Tkinter](https://wiki.python.org/moin/TkInter) and [wxPython](https://wxpython.org/).
 Jupyter also has ways to interact with the data, by using [Widgets](https://ipywidgets.readthedocs.io/en/latest/examples/Using%20Interact.html).
 Working with the inflammation dataset, can you update the script to include a scroll bar that allows you to select which datasets are graphed?